South Central PA: Lancaster, Dauphin, Lebanon & York Counties

 With this option, your pet is cremated privately at a licensed crematory.
 The ashes are contained in a lovely wooden urn with an engraved nameplate and will be returned to your primary care veterinarian within two weeks.
 They can also be made available directly from the crematory or mailed to your home or office.

 This option is for families that don't wish to have their pet's ashes returned nor wish to bury at home.
-Pets are respectfully cremated with other pets at a licensed crematory and ashes are scattered in Dear Pet Memorial Park.
+Pets are respectfully cremated with other pets at a licensed crematory and ashes are scattered in White Chapel Memorial Park in Feasterville, PA.

 There may be a fee if addtional assistance to safely carry your pet out of your home is needed.